 Huehuetenago to Coban

 we wanted to take the road from Huehuetenango to

 said it was a stunningly lovely trip through "the real

 We took it in stages.
 The first part of the road is really great.
 We took a detour partway along, going up into the Ixil Triangle to visit Nebaj, Chajul and San Juan Cotzal.
 The road goes up and down through the mountains, ultimately rising 3800 feet in 8 miles, quite astonishing.
 These small, tucked away villages are only now catching up with civilization, have a proud heritage of independence and adherence to the old ways, and are very interesting to visit.
 They tolerated us well, but are not really set up for tourists, so we merely passed through, enjoying the lovely mountainous countryside and a chance to see "old" areas.

-of phone calls and sending her sons off to check on possibilities, she
+calls and sending her sons off to check on

-a place for the night: in the (secure)
+possibilities, she found us a place for the night: in the (secure) parking area

 Finally back to paved road, we made the rest of the trip into Coban without trouble.
 We have settled into Parque Nacional Las Victorias, very close to the center of town.
 They have a nice grassy area under the trees where we can camp, with water nearby.
 We can shop, wander town, and --- more business to take care of - try and make arrangements to have our mail forwarded to us.
 We figure this needs about 3 weeks lead-time, and are trying to call places further ahead on our route to see if we can receive mail there.
 Just another part of the adventure!

 Coban is small enough to be very enjoyable, but big enough for a shopping mall that is right on the main drag into town.
 Heaven, some would say!
 One special attraction we enjoyed was the Vivero Verapaz orchid nursery.
 We are happy to be here for a bit.

 We would love to hear from you; we're pretty good correspondents - send us a message!